Surgams/libdstruct/README.md

 # libdstruct
-Datastructure library for C language, originally inspired by a text book during university days.
-I rewrote it now with complete Unit test and full demo samples.
+Datastructure library for C language, written with with complete Unit tests and full demo samples.
+Provides a complete interface to fundamental data-structres.

 Build and tested on FreeBSD and OpenBSD using Clang and gcc.